 Senior Program Officer

 Courtney Roman, MA, is a senior program officer at the Center for Health Care Strategies (CHCS), where she works on initiatives related to improving care delivery and financing for individuals who are dually eligible for Medicare and Medicaid and those in need of long-term services and supports.
-She currently leads the Helping States Support Families Caring for an Aging America, an initiative to transform Medicaid and other related state programs that help families support and care for older adults.
+She currently leads two CHCS projects: Helping States Support Families Caring for an Aging America, a learning collaborative of states committed to improving family caregiving policies and programs, and Family Engagement in Medicaid, a scan of state Medicaid agencies to identify best practices to meaningfully engage families of children with special health care needs as well as the broad child and youth population.

-Prior to joining CHCS, Ms. Roman was patient and family engagement manager at the National Partnership for Women & Families.
-Her work included building a nationwide network of patients, family caregivers, and advocates that partnered with the Center for Outcomes Research and Evaluation (CORE) at Yale University to shape health care quality outcomes measures and prove technical assistance to members of the network and CORE staff.
-Prior to her involvement with CORE, she provided technical assistance to patients, families, advocates, and providers involved in Affordable Care Act-related programs and demonstrations across the country to help them better collaborate to achieve quality improvement goals.
+Prior to joining CHCS, Ms. Roman was a patient and family engagement manager at the National Partnership for Women & Families, in Washington, DC.
+Her work included building a nationwide network of patients, family caregivers, and advocates that partnered with the Center for Outcomes Research and Evaluation at Yale University to shape health care quality outcomes measures and provide technical assistance to members of the network.
+She also provided technical assistance to patients, families, advocates, and providers involved in Affordable Care Act-related programs and demonstrations across the country to help them better collaborate to achieve quality improvement goals.

 Ms. Roman has a master’s degree in sociology from The American University and a bachelor’s degree in sociology from the University of Delaware.